He’s fought COVID-19 for months. Can he ever really beat it?

 He doesn’t know if the tingling sensation in every finger except his pinkies will ever go away and allow him to type without shooting pain up his wrists.

-He doesn’t know when he’ll be able to return to his job as a business analyst with the health insurer Anthem — a position that’s about 60%
+He doesn’t know when he’ll be able to return to his job as a business analyst with the health insurer Anthem — a position that’s about 60% typing.

 He doesn’t know if he’ll play basketball with his kids again or if he’ll live with a permanent disability, which doctors believe can happen in cases like Brown’s.